uidaholib/oral-history-collections-template/semantic-list.md

 - Bing Kong Tong (one of the most powerful Tongs in San Francisco's Chinatown during the early 20th century)
 - Bohunk, or Hunk (for Hungarian)
+- The Bull of the Woods (logging term for dominant figure)
 - grade (road)
 - Gypsies (Romani)
 - Hip Sing Tong (The Hip Sing Association or HSA, formerly known as the Hip Sing Tong, is a Chinese-American criminal organization/gang formed as a labor organization in New York City's Chinatown during the early 20th century (perhaps c.
 1904))